 Dr George Amin-Youssef

-Consultant cardiologist who deals with adults only and specialises in heart failure.
+Consultant cardiologist who deals with adults and specialises in heart failure, including advanced heart failure, working in one of the largest heart failure units in the UK.

 Professor Carlo Di Mario